RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

       * This will retrieve the Azure Disk Encryption settings from the OS Drive and set ADE on the data drive with the same settings.
     * Usage Example
       * This is configured to run automatically on a schedule against the Subscription where it is deployed.
-      * You can choose provide an alternate Subscription ID.
+      * You can choose to provide an alternate Subscription ID.

   * Add-AllAvailableServiceEndpointsToVirtualNetworks
     * Runbook Type - PowerShell